Explore. Expect. Experience: Tanzanian-German Youth Exchange Project Launched 2025 – 2026.

 The creating together performance presented in this event was the result of the AAP project conscientious work in identifying talents and skills of our local artists from different parts of the country.
 It illustrates their multiplicity and their creativity that they have received through the Art Against Poverty project for 2 years

-This production is a joint project between ASADEVA and the National Museum and House of Culture (NMHOC) under the Swedish Institute (SI) funded project, Art and Culture for Democracy.
+joint project between ASADEVA and the National Museum and House of Culture (NMHOC) under the Swedish Institute (SI) funded project, Art and Culture for Democracy.
 The project is a collaboration between NMHOC and The Swedish Friends of the Museum and House of Culture.

 The Haba na Haba Contemporary Dance Training Program is a series of training workshops, held annually, that offer high-quality training in various techniques of contemporary dance to Tanzanian dancers (including youths and women).
 More than that, Haba na Haba is a networking opportunity that exposes its participants to life-skills and professional skills that build confidence in their art form and enable them to better their employment opportunities.
 The focus of the workshop is on Contemporary dance and exploring how this relatively new art form relates to Traditional Tanzanian dance forms.